zamempire/zamempire/README.md

 <br> self proclaimed [notorious grape thief](https://rentry.co/grapethief) btw. if you cared.

 WHISPER TO INTERACT IF U ARE FROM PT!
 I will ignore u otherwise dawg
+<br> im suuuper scared and afraid of everyone btw so im ognna be a little awkward if we int sorry :((
 <br> basic dni, troll skins dni as well pls </3

 fixated on lifesteal. and thats like it. also rhythm games and vocaloid i guess lalalalala